A hybrid minimizing movement and neural network approach to Willmore flow: Synthesis of the time-discrete Willmore flow

 as the time discrete phase field solution at time \((k+1)\tau\) for $k\in\N_0$. \end{definition}

-\paragraph{Convolution based approximation of mean curvature.} We are still left to define \(v_{\tilde \tau}[u]\) variationally.
-Again following Franken \etal \cite{FrRuWi11} we take into account a further minimizing movement scheme, now for mean curvature motion and define

-as the inner variational problem to be solved for every $u$ in the outer problem \autoref{eq:discrete_willmore_step}.
-Instead of solving the Euler-Lagrange equation associated with \autoref{eq:implicitMCF} for every function $u$ arising in the outer problem we pick up the approach by Bretin \etal \cite{BrDeMa22} and combine a nonlinear activation function and a convolution operator to define a still spatially continuous approximation of \({v}_{\tilde \tau}[\cdot]\).
-In fact, the general, spatially continuous structure of the scheme in \cite{BrDeMa22} is given by a spatially continuous neural operator
+\paragraph{Convolution based approximation of mean curvature.} Thus far, we have defined \(v_{\tilde \tau}[u]\) variationally, and obtained an inner variational problem to be solved for every $u$ in the outer problem \autoref{eq:discrete_willmore_step}.
+Instead of solving the Euler-Lagrange equation associated with \autoref{eq:implicitMCF} for every function $u$ arising in the outer problem, we pick up the approach by Bretin \etal \cite{BrDeMa22}.
+To this end, we define a spatially continuous neural operator \(v^{f,\kernel}_{\tilde \tau}\colon L^2(\Omega) \to L^2(\Omega)\) that will be trained to approximate \({v}_{\tilde \tau}[\cdot]\).
+We follow the structure proposed for the discrete context in \cite{BrDeMa22} and combine a nonlinear activation function and a convolution operator to define the neural operator \(v^{f,\kernel}_{\tilde \tau}\).
+This leads to the definition of the still spatially continuous neural operator

 where one first applies a convolution kernel \(\kernel_{\tilde \tau} \in L^2(\R^d) \), followed by the concatenation with a nonlinear activation function \(f_{\tilde \tau} \in C^0(\R)\).
-When applying the kernel $\kappa_{\tilde \tau}$ to $u$ we assume that $u$ is periodically extended to all of $\R^d$.
+When applying the kernel $\kappa_{\tilde \tau}$ to $u$, we assume that $u$ is periodically extended to all of $\R^d$.
 The convolution $\kappa_{\tilde \tau} \ast u$ with $\kappa_{\tilde \tau} \in L^2(\R^d)$ is in $C^0(\R^d)$.
 Thus, $v^{f,\kernel}_{\tilde \tau}[u] \in C^0(\R^d)$ as well and can in particular be evaluated point-wise.

-The resulting time discrete but spatially still continuous scheme combines a standard optimization problem over functions in $L^2(\Omega)$ with a neural operator acting on functions in $L^2(\Omega)$.
+When using the neural operator \(v^{f,\kernel}_{\tilde \tau}\) in the nested scheme \autoref{eq:discrete_willmore_flow_energy}, we obtain a time-discrete but spatially still continuous scheme.
+It combines a standard optimization problem over functions in $L^2(\Omega)$ with a neural operator acting on functions in $L^2(\Omega)$.